 The great speech of Miltiades

-The inspiring speech, which seems real and based on an eyewitness account, must have changed the mind of some of the generals who wanted to face the Persian army in Athens and not in Marathon, and raised the morale of the hoplites who fought with great discipline and bravery:
+The inspiring speech, which seems authentic based on eyewitness accounts, must have changed the mind of certain generals who wanted to face the Persian army in Athens rather than in Marathon.
+The speech, as seen below, also likely raised the morale of the hoplites who fought with great discipline and bravery: